wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getchaintxstats.md

 ---
-title: bsv:getchaintxstats \[POST\]
+title: bsv:getchaintxstats - Bitcoin SV
-description: Compute statistics about the total number and rate of transactions inthe chain.
+description: Example code for the bsv:getchaintxstats json-rpc method. Сomplete guide on how to use bsv:getchaintxstats json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters